How I Work

 Neurodivergent-affirming

-Many of the people I work with are neurodivergent, including ADHD.
+Many of the people I work with are neurodivergent, including those with ADHD, autistic traits and busy, fast-moving minds that rarely seem to switch off.

 Looking ahead